-- A climate that respects and protects basic civil, political, socio-economic and cultural rights is fundamental to mental health promotion.
+- A climate that respects and protects basic civil, political, socioeconomic and cultural rights is fundamental to mental health promotion.
 Without the security and freedom provided by these rights, it is very difficult to maintain a high level of mental health.

 - National mental health policies should not be solely concerned with mental disorders, but should also recognize and address the broader issues which promote mental health.

-- This includes mainstreaming mental health promotion into policies and programmes in government and business sectors including education, labour, justice, transport, environment, housing, and welfare, as well as the health sector.
+- This includes mainstreaming mental health promotion into government and business policies and programmes in sectors including education, labour, justice, transport, environment, housing, and welfare, as well as the health sector.